 The sternoclavicular joint is where the clavicle (collarbone) joins the sternum (breastbone) at the base of the neck.
 Although it is uncommon, problems with or pain at the sternoclavicular joint can arise, the most common being from injury or osteoarthritis.

-Injuries to sternoclavicular joint can be something as mild as a joint sprain or more serious such as a fracture of the clavicle or sternum itself.
-The ligaments surrounding the sternoclavicular joint are some of the strongest and it would normally require a great deal of impact to cause damage.
 A sternoclavicular joint sprain is usually caused when the chest makes impact with an object or force, such as during a motor vehicle accident, repetitive strain/lifting or a sporting injury.
 A sternoclavicular joint sprain involves a tear in the surrounding ligaments which can usually be graded as type I, II or III.

-A mild sprain usually gets better with rest and cold laser therapy, which can be used for 5 minutes at a time for the first few days after injury.
+Treatment: A mild sprain usually gets better with rest and cold laser therapy, which can be used for 5 minutes at a time for the first few days after injury.
 Moderate sprains may require some help from your chiropractor to get the joint back into the right position.

 Mobilisations: Sternoclavicular joint mobilizations allow for better movement within the joint and to assist in getting the joint in its optimal position.